Blog💪 Jawline

 A smaller (sharper) angle creates a more defined, angular jawline.
 A larger (wider) angle creates a softer, rounder jaw appearance.
 The average human gonial angle is approximately 128° at age 20, and it tends to increase (become wider) with age due to bone resorption and muscle atrophy.

 Our AI measures this angle automatically from a front-facing photo by detecting the mandibular landmarks.
-The jawline test gives you your exact angle in degrees and compares it to the distribution across our dataset.
+The jawline test gives you your exact angle in degrees and compares it to published anthropometric reference distributions.

 💪